contentful/slash-developers/docs/tutorials/general/scheduling-posts.md

 </div>
 ~~~

+Use `middleman contentful` to import Entries and `middleman server` to start the application.
 Finally, our scheduled Entries are retrieved in chronological order:

 ![alt text](https://images.contentful.com/3ts464by117l/3bjFu5vA9a2miKSSu0aQa4/e1734ed22507357a575587b98c40d334/Screen_Shot_2015-11-10_at_1.56.39_PM.png)

+## Conclusion

+In this article we have:

++ Explored the usage of a simple Middleman app and its integrations with Contentful's APIs

++ Created time fields and variables whereby you can filter Entries

++ Crafted querying parameters used to manage scheduled posts

++ Built a Middleman View used to retrieve filtered Entries

+Note this is a simple application consistently using the `middleman contentful` command to import newly added Entries.

+For a more detailed and comprehensive approach, visit our [documentation](https://www.contentful.com/developers/docs/references/content-delivery-api/#/reference), [SDKs](https://www.contentful.com/developers/docs/code/libraries/) and various [tools](https://www.contentful.com/developers/docs/code/tools/).